 When calculating family income for a "dependent" student, count the parents' Adjusted Gross Income (AGI) and non-taxable income.
+Also, beginning in 2025-26, income offsets must be taken into account.
+See information below.
 Do not include the student's income.

 When calculating family income for an "independent" student, count the student's AGI and non-taxable income, and that of the spouse (if the student is married).
+Also, beginning in 2025-26, income offsets must be taken into account.
+See information below.

 For both dependent and independent students, if the AGI is not present (i.e., parent/student is not a tax filer), use the sum of all taxable plus non-taxable income.
+There may be no income reported on a student's ISIR for non-tax filers and in this case, institutions may assume \$0 income, unless your institutional policy is to verify zero income.